DataDog/integrations-extras/lambdatest/README.md

 ### Uninstallation

-Once you uninstall this integration, any previous authorizations will be revoked.
+Once you uninstall this integration, any previous authorizations are revoked.

 Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page](https://app.datadoghq.com/organization-settings/api-keys).